tinymce/tinymce-docs/_includes/release-notes/known-issues.md

 #### Lists, font color/fore/background, spell checker

 In the current version of TinyMCE, There is no way to know if a button is pressed or not.
-This behavior is expected for the language options when the `Shift+Enter` keys are pressed. this issue will be fixed in the future release of TinyMCE.
+This behavior is expected for the language options when the `Shift+Enter` keys are pressed.
+This issue will be fixed in the future release of TinyMCE.

 #### Spellcheck button

 Previously, when the focus was on the spellcheck button, pressing the right arrow key shifted the focus to the next button.
-In the current version of TinyMCE, this does not work as expected. this issue will be fixed in the future release of TinyMCE.
+In the current version of TinyMCE, this does not work as expected.
+This issue will be fixed in the future release of TinyMCE.

 #### Other UI known issues